FoxyBuddy/LuaSTG-Nex/README.md

 Sub entered a period of nearly two months without maintenance in March 2026; in response to requests from some developers and the need for a new data overhaul, we launched the Nexus project.

-The average age of the Nexus project team is just 20.5, so there will be a large number of updates in the foreseeable future.
+The average age of the Nexus project community is just 20.2, whilst the average age of the core development team is only 20, so we can expect a great many updates in the foreseeable future.

 ## Major Contributors